provider.fallback

 - Raises

-ChainIdMismatch – If any provider returns a different chain ID, or if a provider cannot be reached at all.
+ChainIdMismatch – If responding providers return different chain IDs, or if no provider can be reached at all.

 - get_fallback_provider(web3)